 This lab bootstraps the work needed for Milestone 2 (M2), by asking you to create a few storyboards and paper prototypes of your (future) web application.
-The lab should be completed as a group, and its results must be ready for next week (Lab 4).
+The lab should be completed as a group.
+You can use all the three hours devoted to Lab 3 (i.e., two weeks) to start working on M2 and complete it in the following days.
+The milestone needs to be submitted by November 11, 2020 on the GitHub repository assigned to your group, by following the Markdown template available in the course website.